In-patient luxury rehab center in Thailand

 How much do rehab centers cost?

-The cost of rehab centers varies widely based on the type of treatment program, the duration of stay, the location of the facility, and the level of care provided.
-Inpatient rehab programs, which offer 24-hour care and a comprehensive range of services, typically range from $6,000 to $30,000 for a 30-day program, with high-end facilities charging much more.
+The cost of rehab centers varies widely based on the type of treatment program, the duration of stay, the location of the facility and the level of care provided.
+Inpatient rehab programs, offering 24-hour care and a comprehensive range of services, typically range from $6,000 to $30,000 for a 30-day program, with high-end facilities charging much more.

-Outpatient rehab programs, which allow individuals to live at home while attending treatment sessions, are generally less expensive, costing between $5,000 and $10,000 for a three-month program.
+Outpatient rehab programs are generally less expensive, costing between $5,000 and $10,000 for a three-month program.

 Who works in rehab centers?